Boat tows Greenland shark, which may have been born over 500 years ago - News

 And a little Chinese blogger had a horrendous experience with another mollusk, an octopus, which stuck to her face when she realized it would become food.
 Check it out below!

 The blogger above decided to eat a live octopus as a way to get the attention of internet users.
-In fact, she managed to resonate in the networks, but not due to the exotic meal…
+In fact, she managed to resonate in the networks, but not because of the exotic meal…

 Worth the click: Fishermen open 6m crocodile to rescue woman’s corpse